Continuing Education Activity

 Anatomy and Physiology

-The anterior and septal wall is supplied by the left anterior descending artery, the lateral wall is supplied by the left circumflex artery, and the inferior wall is supplied by the right coronary artery.
+The myocardium is divided into 17 segments based on a short axis and a long axis slice.
+The short-axis view has a septal, anterior, lateral, and inferior wall.
+On the long horizontal axis, there are septal walls and lateral walls.
+On a vertical long-axis view, there is an anterior and inferior wall.[4]
+The left anterior descending artery supplies the anterior and septal wall, the left circumflex artery supplies the lateral wall, and the right coronary artery supplies the inferior wall.
 Perfusion is graded from 0-normal uptake, 1-mildly reduced uptake, 2-moderately reduced uptake, 3-severely reduced uptake, and 4-no uptake.
-If there is no defect in both stress and rest images, it is normal myocardium.
-If there is a defect on stress images and normal rest images, it is ischemic myocardium.
-If there is a defect both on rest and stress, it is either scar or hibernating myocardium.
+If there is no defect in stress and rest images, it is a normal myocardium (see Image.
+Normal Myocardial Perfusion Scan Showing Location of Segments).
+If there is a defect in stress images and normal rest images, it is ischemic myocardium.
+If there is a defect both on rest and stress, it is either a scar or hibernating myocardium.
 Stress-induced cavity dilation on scan indicates severe and extensive coronary artery disease, either multivessel or left main involved.

 Indications